Jack Harrison (footballer, born 1996): 2023–2025: Loans to Everton

 On 14 August 2023, Harrison returned to the Premier League, signing on a season-long loan to Everton, beating Aston Villa to his signature.
 Harrison's loan deal did not include an agreement to buy, but did have a release clause which Everton could have activated during his loan spell.
 Harrison made his Everton debut in a 2–1 EFL Cup win at Aston Villa on 27 September 2023.
 On 7 October, he scored his first goal for Everton in a 3–0 win against Bournemouth at Goodison Park.

 On 24 June 2024, Everton announced that Harrison would extend his loan deal with the club once again for the 2024–25 season.

 2025: Return to Leeds

 Following Leeds' promotion back to the pinnacle of English football, Harrison returned to Thorp Arch for the first time since his loan spell at Everton.
 Harrison participated in Leeds' pre-season training and block of friendly matches.
 In his unofficial return against Manchester United in Stockholm, Harrison was the recipient of jeers by angered supporters, given his past decision to leave the club when they were relegated.
 After a successful pre-season, manager Daniel Farke elected to keep Harrison in the squad.
 On 18 August 2025, he was given the squad number 20 and made a substitute appearance in the 78th minute in Leeds' first match back in the Premier League, a 1–0 win against his former club, Everton.

+On 19 January 2026, Harrison joined Serie A side Fiorentina on loan until the end of the season.

+2026: MLS return

+On 25 July 2026, New England Revolution of Major League Soccer signed Harrison to a Designated Player contract from Leeds United that runs through the 2029-30 season.
+Harrison made his Revolution debut on 8 August, entering as a 54th minute substitute in a 2-0 home loss to the Houston Dynamo.
+He made his first start the following week, providing an assist in a 2-1 loss to Toronto FC on 15 August.
+On 19 August he recorded a career-high three assists (all to Alhassan Yusuf) in the Revolution's 3-0 win over D.C.
+United.